alexherbo2/snippet.kak/README.md

 ```

 Leaving you the insert of the command name.
-You can then press `n` to fill the command implementation.
+You can then press <kbd>n</kbd> to fill the command implementation.

 ## Commands